 (l) Verify if a weather moratorium is in effect.

 (3) The MOU/ECs shall perform the validations listed below prior to issuing a service order to the FSR for a DNP request.
-The 650_04, Planned or Unplanned Outage Notification, will be forwarded to the CR after the completion of the DNP request.
+The 650_04, Planned or Unplanned Outage Notification, may be forwarded to the CR after the completion of the DNP request at the descretion of the MOU/EC

 (a) Verify that a move in for a new Customer does not exist; and